joelfiddes/tscaleV2/docs/index.rst

 Dependencies
 ------------
-Python spefic dependencies are bundled in the virtual env distributed with the code repository.
+Python specific dependencies are bundled in the virtual env distributed with the code repository and defined in the 'requirements.txt file <https://github.com/joelfiddes/tscaleV2/blob/master/requirements.txt>'.
 Additional system requirments:

 - linux (not tested on other platforms)
 - python 2.7 (to be updated to py3)